The Top 10 Things To Do In The Canary Islands

 5. Siam Water Park, Tenerife

 Established as one of the best water parks in the world and perhaps the best water attraction in Europe, Siam is a perfect day out with all of the family.
 Want to stay close by?
-Check out our villas and apartments in Costa Adeje.
+Check out our apartments in Costa Adeje.

 6. Cueva de los Verdes, Lanzarote